PseudoDevs/IamGhost/bmd3.md

-Last updated: 2024-04-17 07:57:32
+Last updated: 2024-04-17 08:00:31
-Random Quote: Many hands make light work.
-And many mouths make good gossip. - Agatha Harkness
+Random Quote: You'd have been the last lawyer I'd have gone to. - Walter White